scaredyfish/blender-rhubarb-lipsync/README.md

 Download a release from https://github.com/scaredyfish/blender-rhubarb-lipsync/releases

-_Use version 1.0.5 for Blender 2.79, version 2.0 onwards supports only Blender 2.80._
+_Use version 1.0.5 for Blender 2.79, version 2.0 onwards supports only Blender 2.80 and above._

-First, set the path to the Rhubarb Lipsync executable in user preferences (download from [https://github.com/DanielSWolf/rhubarb-lip-sync](https://github.com/DanielSWolf/rhubarb-lip-sync))
+Blender Rhubarb Lipsync includes the Rhubarb Lip Sync executable, but if you want to use a different executable, you can choose it in user preferences.

 You can also set the recognizer here.
 PocketSphinx is recommended for English language, phonetic may give better results for other languages.